 Every sauce-soaked noodle, crunchy peanut, fresh cilantro and lime part of it!

 Yes, but not scorched-earth spicy (a.k.a.
 Thai hot), I prefer just-gets-your-attention spicy, somewhere around medium, please.
-I’m not looking for a bead of sweat to form on my brow unless I’m trying to finish a P90X routine, so there’s Sriracha on the table to adjust the spice to your liking.
+I’m not looking for a bead of sweat to form on my brow, so there’s Sriracha on the table to adjust the spice to your liking.

 If you’ve never tried making Pad Thai at home it might seem intimidating, but the ingredients are easier to find than you might imagine.
-Stores like Whole Foods, Natural Grocers, and even King Soopers carry items like tamarind paste and fish sauce, though King Soopers stopped carrying bean sprouts.
-Don’t worry about buying something you’ll only use for one recipe, once you have these items on-hand you’ll be prepared to try even more Thai recipes.
+Stores like Whole Foods, Natural Grocers, and even King Soopers carry items like tamarind paste, Bonito flakes, and fish sauce, though King Soopers stopped carrying bean sprouts.

 Inspired by Emeril’s Pad Thai